Thorfinn Karlsefni (sculpture)

-Thorfinn Karlsefni is a bronze statue of Norse explorer Thorfinn Karlsefni, created by Icelandic sculptor Einar Jónsson.
+Thorfinn Karlsefni is a bronze statue of Icelandic explorer Thorfinn Karlsefni, created by Icelandic sculptor Einar Jónsson.
 The first casting was located in Fairmount Park in Philadelphia, United States, before being toppled by vandals in 2018.
 A second casting of the statue is in Reykjavík, Iceland, and the original plaster model is located in the Einar Jónsson Museum.

 History

 The artwork was commissioned by Joseph Bunford Samuel through a bequest that his wife, Ellen Phillips Samuel, made to the Fairmount Park Art Association, specifying that the funds were to be used to create a series of sculptures "emblematic of the history of America", which would eventually become the Ellen Phillips Samuel Memorial.
 The statue was installed along Philadelphia's Kelly Drive, near Turtle Rock Light, and unveiled on November 20, 1920.
 The artwork was one of 51 sculptures included in the Association for Public Art's Museum Without Walls: AUDIO™ interpretive audio program for Philadelphia's outdoor sculpture.